DanielBradford/bamboo-fitness/README.md

 ### **Repeating Features**
 ### The following features are repeated across the website allowing a consistent design format for the user to feel comfortable and familiar;
 * **Header**
-    *   **Alert-box** This advertises the companies charity donations and has a clickable link more information.
+    *   **Alert-box** This advertises the company's charity donations and has a clickable link more information.
     *   **Navbar** is clear and accessible.
 When hovered over the links are highlighted.
 It is also responsive in mobile.
     *   **Logo** is clearly displayed in a user-friendly and stylish format
     *   **Hero Image** is displayed across the full width of the screen displaying the image of bamboo.